Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The key distinction

-A person who has always been privacy-conscious won't set off alarm bells.
+A person who has always been privacy-conscious will not set off alarm bells.
 These behaviors become suspicious when they represent a change from established patterns.
-If your husband shared his location with you for three years and suddenly turns it off, that's a shift.
-If he never shared it, that's a preexisting boundary.
+If your husband shared his location with you for three years and suddenly turns it off, that is a shift.
+If he never shared it, that is a preexisting boundary.

 The pattern matters.
 One privacy change is a decision.
 Five privacy changes in a month is a project — and projects have purposes.